mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

 1. Click **Launch the Campaign Builder** on the New Campaigns wizard.
 The Contact Sources menu appears as shown in the following image.
 ![Screenshot of Contact Sources](contact-sources.png)

-   In this step, you specify the contacts to be included in your Campaign.
-Campaigns can be triggered by contacts joining a Segment, and/or submitting Forms.
+   In this step, you specify the Contacts to be included in your Campaign.
+Campaigns can be triggered by Contacts joining a Segment, and/or submitting Forms.

-2. Select where your campaign will pull the contacts from:
+2. Select where your campaign will pull the Contacts from:

  - **Contact Segments**: Choose this option if you want to send your Campaign to a specific group of your Contacts that share certain attributes, for example, 'Located in the USA' or 'Visited Product A page'.